-If you’re a fan of a very light smokey peat, then this is the Japanese whisky for you says Ang.
+If you’re a fan of a very light smokey peat, then this is the whisky for you says Ang.
 Yoichi’s No Age Statement (NAS) bottles come after the dwindling supplies of Japanese age statement whiskies.
 That’s not to say this one is no good.
 Expect malty scents of nougat to candied almond to malted milk balls to milk chocolate to maple.

 Suntory Hibiki Masters Select